USS General William Mitchell: Korean War

 The ship departed San Francisco, California 18 June 1951 beginning a round world cruise accumulating a total of 34,311 sea miles.
 She visited the following ports during this trip: Balboa Canal Zone 26 June 1951, San Juan P.R.
 29 June 1951, New Orleans 4 July 1951 (Change of Command), Bremerhaven, Germany 19 July 1951, New York 1 August 1951, Bremerhaven, Germany 12 August 1951, Oran Algeria 17 August 1951, Port Said, Egypt 20 August 1951, Colombo, Ceylon 29 August 1951, Saigon, F-Indo China 4 September 1951, Haiphong, F-IndoChina 6 September 1951, Pusan, Korea 11 September 1951, Kobe, Japan 15 September 1951, San Francisco, Calif 26 September 1951.

 General William Mitchell continued to transport men and material from West Coast ports to Japan and Korea, supporting the United Nations forces in the latter country.
 The ship also transported families of servicemen to these areas as well.

 Final years

 She continued her service during the early years of the Vietnam War ferrying servicemen to stations in Japan, Korea, Midway, Okinawa, Taiwan, and Guam, the largest staging station for the war.
+On 26 November 1960, she rammed the British passenger liner Sirdhana at the inner breakwater in the Port of Yokohama, cutting her to the waterline.

 Her frequent shuttle runs followed this pattern with the addition of numerous calls at Formosa and Pacific Islands.
 She also was used to transport military families from Oakland Naval Supply Center to Honolulu (abt 1964) until returned to the Maritime Administration 1 December 1966.

 General William Mitchell entered the National Defense Reserve Fleet and was berthed in Suisun Bay, California.
 She was sold for scrapping on 29 June 1987 for the sum of $1,270,000, and scrapped in Taiwan in 1988.